lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 For big datasets, it pays off to run the alignment locally.

 <!---
-make jalview alignment svgs smaller by removing all text fields:
+make jalview MSA svgs smaller by removing all text fields:

 expanding the svg to a long format: xmlstarlet ed -d text jalview.svg > intermediate.svg